Authored by the expert who managed and guided the team behind the Argentina Property Pack

 What are the biggest risks for property prices in Argentina in 2026?

-As of early 2026, the three biggest risks for property prices in Argentina are a potential FX shock that undermines USD pricing confidence, inflation re-acceleration that shortens household planning horizons, and a sudden pullback in mortgage lending if banks tighten credit standards.
+As of 2026, the three biggest risks for property prices in Argentina are a peso shock, renewed inflation pressure and a slowdown in mortgage credit.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Argentina.